Good news. My neighbour, the shepherd, tells me that all this year's lambs have survived. The fox has not re-appeared.

 In 1968, all countries signed the Nuclear Non Proliferation Treaty, which limited nuclear weapons to the USA, USSR, China, Britain and France, but there were four abstentions: Israel, India, Pakistan and North Korea.
 Of the latter, the first three acquired nuclear weapons some time ago and have now been joined by North Korea.
 All four countries sought nuclear weapons because they considered themselves to be under threat; North Korea is technically still at war, the Korean War ending only in a ceasefire (1953).

 So what's new?
-During the forty-four years of the Cold War, both sides had nuclear weapons but they were never used because of the principle of Mutually Assured Destruction.
+During the forty-five years of the Cold War, both sides had nuclear weapons but they were never used because of the principle of Mutually Assured Destruction.
 If North Korea were to use its nuclear weapons, its destruction would be guaranteed, and that is the last thing the Kim Jong-un regime wants.
 Even if they fill their streets with nuclear weapons, it won't change the price of fish - except in Pyongyang.
 They have simply entered the world of Mutually Assured Destruction.
 Possession of nuclear weapons offers them the national security they crave, not military victory.
 Can't fault them for that.

 However, if President Trump were to authorise a pre-emptive strike, then the world would face nuclear war.
 North Korea is not a cave system in Afghanistan.